manulorente/linux-foundation-lfs101/README.md

 Modern distributions tend to do a simple and quick install first and then let you make these choices once the system is running in at least some basic fashion.
 In earlier times, there were a lot of choices to make during first installation, which could be intimidating and confusing to a new user, and also make the install take a much longer time.

 All installers set up some initial security features on the new system.
-One basic step consists of setting the password for the superuser (`root`) and setting up an initial user.
-In some cases (such as with Fedora and Ubuntu), only an initial user is set up; direct root login is not configured, and root access requires logging in first as a normal user and then using sudo, as we will describe later.
+One basic step consists of setting the password for the superuser `root` and setting up an initial user.
+In some cases (such as with Fedora and Ubuntu), only an initial user is set up; direct root login is not configured, and root access requires logging in first as a normal user and then using `sudo`, as we will describe later.
 Some distributions will also install more advanced security frameworks, such as SELinux or AppArmor.
 For example, all Red Hat-based systems, including Fedora and CentOS, always use SELinux by default, and Ubuntu comes with AppArmor up and running.

 ## 4 - Graphical Interface